FoghornTherapeutics/FHT-XChrom/README.md

 <img src="/readme_figures/First_tab1.JPG" alt="image" style="width:760px;height:auto;">

 This plot is a visual repesentation of the table right above where each point is a gene.
 The y-axis corresponds to the change in gene expression with a unique logFC from the RNA experiment results.
 The x-axis represents the change in chromatin.
 Since several peaks can be associated to the same gene, we compute the average logFC of the peaks that are significant (p-value < 0.05) for each gene.
-The color is the logFC of the total number of siginificant peaks that are associated to that gene.
-In consequence, we can establish a relationship between the change in chromatin and the quantify the activity around it.
+The color is the log10 of the total number of siginificant peaks that are associated to that gene.
+In consequence, we can establish a relationship between the change in chromatin and quantify the activity around it.

 <img src="/readme_figures/chromatin_vs_expression_relationship.JPG" alt="image" style="width:760px;height:auto;">

 Selecting a gene in the first interactive table or in the scatter plot also populates another summary of all the peaks that are associated with that gene.
-It is pre-selected to display only siginificant peaks but it is possible to add any other other pekas with the radio button.
+It is pre-selected to display only siginificant peaks but it is possible to add any other other peaks with the radio button.
 It gives crucial information about every peak logFC.
 Once you click on the peak id, it generates a link to the UCSC Genome Browser in that exact genomic location showed below.

 <img src="/readme_figures/First_tab2.JPG" alt="image" style="width:760px;height:auto;">